• 01616 966 229

 Biography

-Megan is a solicitor in the Court of Protection and community care department based in the North West.
+Megan is an associate solicitor in the Court of Protection and community care department based in the North West.
 She graduated from Lancaster University with a first-class law degree, completed her LPC and Masters with Distinction and joined the department in 2018.

-Megan is experienced in dealing with complex health and welfare and disputed property and affairs matters in the Court of Protection, and community care matters in the context of judicial review.
+Megan is experienced in dealing with complex health and welfare matters in the Court of Protection, and community care matters in the context of judicial review.
+She has been accredited by the Law Society as an Accredited Legal Representative (ALR) in Mental Capacity (Welfare), which is a recognised quality standard for practitioners who offer advice on health and welfare matters under the Mental Capacity Act 2005.

-Megan is skilled in addressing sensitive and complex issues including residence, care, contact with others, sexual relations, contraception, medication, terminating tenancy agreements, use of the internet and social media, administration of the Covid-19 vaccination and deprivations of liberty.
+Megan is skilled in addressing sensitive and complex issues including residence, care, contact with others, sexual relations, contraception, medication, alcohol and drug use, terminating tenancy agreements, use of the internet and social media, administration of the Covid-19 vaccination and deprivations of liberty.

-Megan has specific experience in complex health and welfare Court of Protection cases involving the interplay between the Mental Capacity Act 2005 and Mental Health Act 1989, and situations where a vulnerable adult has been assessed to have capacity to engage in sexual relations but lack capacity to decide who to have contact with.
+Megan has specific experience in complex health and welfare Court of Protection cases involving the interplay between the Mental Capacity Act 2005 and Mental Health Act 1989, situations where a vulnerable adult has been assessed to have capacity to engage in sexual relations but lack capacity to decide who to have contact with, and deprivation of liberty cases concerning 16- to 17-year-olds.

 Megan also has experience in property and affairs Court of Protection cases involving disputed Lasting Power of Attorney’s (LPA’s).